 The Arcadia Institute Staff

-Allison Hammond is the Program Director for The Arcadia Institute.
+Allison Hammond is the Executive Director for The Arcadia Institute.
 She has worked with people with disabilities for over 20 years.
 She is a past president of the Junior League of Kalamazoo, she served on the board of directors for the Association of Junior Leagues International and for Housing Resources, Inc. of Kalamazoo.
 She received her Doctor of Education degree from Western Michigan University.